 It’s important for countries to work together to address global public health priorities, including responding to pandemics; however, there are strong reasons why this treaty should be concerning to Canadians.

 Of greatest concern, the treaty could give the WHO the legal ability to direct Canada’s future pandemic response, including mandating any range of measures from lockdowns to social distancing to specific vaccines approved for distribution within Canada.
-The treaty will likely define and classify what is to be considered a pandemic, and this could consist of very broad classifications, including potentially even non-infectious diseases like cancers or heart diseases.
+The treaty will define and classify what is to be considered a pandemic, and this could consist of very broad classifications.

 Canada must be careful to not sign anything that could give away our sovereignty on health care, even if there is tremendous international pressure to do so for the sake of pandemic preparedness.
-It would also be irresponsible of this government to consider signing onto a legally binding treaty governing future pandemic response when Canada has not had a national inquiry into our own pandemic policies and outcomes.
-We can’t prepare for the future when we haven’t learned the lessons from the past two years.
+It also does not make sense for this government to sign onto a legally binding treaty governing future pandemic response when Canada still has not had a national inquiry into our pandemic policies and outcomes.
+In essence, we can’t prepare for the future when we haven’t learned the lessons from the past.

-This global treaty drafting process includes the opportunity for input from all member states.
-That includes Canada.
-At the very least, the government needs to engage and consult with our health system stakeholders and the Canadian public in this drafting process.
-If the government fails to be transparent with Canadians as it ratifies a far-reaching expansion to WHO jurisdiction and powers, it will be undermining the democratic rights of Canadians to determine their own governance.
-To date, there has been little information – let alone public engagement – from the government with regard to this treaty.
+Furthermore, if the government fails to be transparent with Canadians as it ratifies a far-reaching expansion to WHO jurisdiction and powers, it will undermine the democratic rights of Canadians to determine their own governance.
+While there has been some stakeholder consultation to date, there has been very little public awareness and engagement regarding this unprecedented treaty, and no parliamentary scrutiny.

 What comes next?